donaldonana/OpenwhiskParser/README.md

     Each fi function in this exemple just the "hello world" string.

     Use the following command to deploy the workflow.
-It creates the final **manifest.yaml** and directly deploys the unique sequence
+It creates the final **manifest.yaml** and directly deploys the unique sequence.
     ```bash
         python3 -m owk.generator definitions/definition-v0.json
     ```